exnehilo7/fielddata-lite-iOS-app/README.md

 If a physical device is used, in the Debug area you may see this message:
 > Publishing changes from within view updates is not allowed, this will cause undefined behavior.

 It appears that this message is a bug: https://developer.apple.com/forums/thread/717478.
-Memory usage also remained level when tested with a device.
+Memory usage remained steady when tested with a device.

-### Setting up the Project in XCode
-1. Clone the repo to a non-iCloud folder.
-2. Open XCode and open the project in the folder that the repo was cloned to.
-3. Select **iPad Pro (12.9-inch) (6th generation)** as the device.
-4. If you are using your own backend, the URL of the server will first need to be added/updated in the project’s **Info.plist** file, under **NSAppTransportSecurity** -> **NSExceptionDomains**, and added/updated in the **htmlRoot** variable under the **HTMLRootModel** class in the **Models.swift** file.
-5. Click the **Play** button.

 ## New Project Setup
 Only necessary when starting from scratch.

 ### Set iOS App Security Settings
 	1. Xcode
 		a.
 Click the Project name in the Project Navigator.